 This segment covers the operation of shopping centers, office buildings, and hotels and resorts.
-Total revenues from commercial leasing declined by 26% to ₱9.48 billion in the first half of 2021 from ₱12.86 billion in the same period in 2020.
+Total revenues from commercial leasing declined by 6% to ₱20.6 billion in 2021 from ₱21.9 billion in 2020.

 With respect to its retail properties for lease, Ayala Land competes for tenants primarily based upon the ability of the relevant retail center to attract customers, which generally depends on the quality and location of, and mix of tenants in, the relevant retail center and the reputation of the owner and/or operator of the retail center, as well as rental and other charges.
 Some competing shopping centers are located within relatively close proximity of each of Ayala Land's commercial centers.